-The Taylor Brook Property and volcanogenic massive sulphide horizon has been explored by Stratabound Minerals Corp since 1987.
+The Taylor Brook Deposit and volcanogenic massive sulphide horizon has been explored by Stratabound Minerals Corp since 1987.

 In 1977, Consolidated Morrison conducted an input airborne geophysical survey that identified a coincident EM and magnetic anomaly.
 Diamond drilling intersected the Taylor Brook base metal sulphide deposit.
 Follow up drilling by Sabina (1978) and Granges (1986) expanded the deposit but failed to intersect significant grades of zinc and lead.